Castux/code-club/brainfuck/README.md

 Basically, when invoking a macro, we give names to the N memory cells under the cursor and to the right at the time the macro is invoked.

-Variables as listed after the macro's name, and we add the `@name` command which signified: move the pointer to `a`. at moves the cursor to that cell.
+Variables are listed after the macro's name, and we add the `@name` command which signifies: move the pointer to `a`.

 This has many practical uses: